-Non-compliance with "informal" outcomes will be dealt with in accordance with Appendix C attached.
+Non-compliance with "informal" outcomes will be dealt with in accordance with Appendix 3 attached.

 Review of a complaint - The complainant may seek a "review" of a decision only under outcomes c. d. or e.
 Such requests must be lodged with the Monitoring Officer within 5 working days of receipt of the outcome letter.
 Any Review will be undertaken by the Monitoring Officer, this time in consultation with a different Independent Person.
-The Monitoring Officer will notify the Subject Member of the request for a "review" and the reasons given for it by the complainant.
+The Subject Member will be notified of the request for a "review" and the reasons given for it by the complainant.
 It will be a matter for the Monitoring Officer and the Independent Person if they wish to invite any comment or representations from the Subject Member at this point.